 If you are concerned about alcohol use being excessive, set your kids expectations about what will happen.
 Perhaps you will let them stay a while, but not all night.
 If so, let them know this.
 If your son is 15 and many kids are 18, you would want him to know that he’s coming home immediately if there is open alcohol use perhaps.
-Be honest, open and unemotional…and be willing to take action even if your adolescent is disappointed.
+Be honest, open, and unemotional…and be willing to take action even if your adolescent is disappointed.

-Always insist your kids call you, if they need a ride and alcohol has been consumed.
+Always insist your kids call you if they need a ride and alcohol has been consumed.

-This is no brainer.
+This is a brainer.
 It’s a huge relief for kids to know that you will pick them up, without a hassle, and transport them (and friends perhaps) when alcohol has been consumed.
 It is the ‘no questions asked’ policy that will allow this to help keep your child safe.

 Abandon being best friends with your teen.

-When poor parent judgement is involved, too often I find a parent who seems to want to be friends with the teenagers.
+When poor parent judgment is involved, too often I find a parent who seems to want to be friends with the teenagers.
 They like being the parent ‘who is cool.’
-In this, it seems that their judgement is impaired and their reasoning is lost.
+In this, it seems that their judgment is impaired and their reasoning is lost.
 Yes, I understand the idea that you don’t want your kids drinking without supervision (and they often WILL be drinking at parties), but you really can’t supervise a hundred kids.
 It’s hard to keep a close eye on 15.

 If you know a parent who has taken this path, this is a warning signal for poor judgment.
 I find they compromise what’s right in service of staying cool with their teen.
 This is a recipe for a huge problem.